zvibazak/pypostmodern/README.md

 if False:
     print('It's the postmodernism time!')
 ```
-With pypostmodern the output will be:
+with pypostmodern the output will be:

 `It's the postmodernism time!`